cyd990726/DPF-MTMARL/README.md

 # DPF-MTMARL

 ## Code framework
-PF-MTMARL: Dual-Policy Fusion for Multi-Task Multi-Agent Reinforcement Learning
+DPF-MTMARL: Dual-Policy Fusion for Multi-Task Multi-Agent Reinforcement Learning

 This repository is based on the PyMARL (https://github.com/oxwhirl/pymarl).
 For the installation instructions, pls refer to PyMARL.